ai-spiceman/temp-test/README.md

     The third, involving month '22', I solved with some data validation code in the import command.
-I could have raised an exception and halted execution, but that would have resulted in partially imported data, so I chose the insist on good data path.
+I could have raised an exception and halted execution, but that would have resulted in partially imported data, so I chose the 'insist on good data' path.

-    The fourth, involving correct output of the devotion body text took a bit of hunting for me as django filters were not doing the trick for me.
+    The fourth, involving correct output of the devotion body text took a bit of hunting as django filters were not doing the trick for me.
 I tried a number things using django.utils.html and django.utils.safestring, but to no avail.
 It was stackoverflow.com that again provided me with an introduction to HTMLParser from the